Amil-Gaoul/url-shortner/README.md

 - ### Front end
     - [Angular 5](https://angular.io/) - JavaScript library for building user interfaces.
-    - [Bootsrap 4](https://getbootstrap.com/) - Build responsive, mobile-first projects on the web with the world's most popular front-end component library.
-    - [FontAwesome](https://fontawesome.com/how-to-use/on-the-web/using-with/angular) - Font Awesome now has an official Angular component that’s available for all who want to easily use our icons in projects.
-    - [ngx-clipboard](https://github.com/maxisam/ngx-clipboard) - Adding copy to clipboard functionality in Angular application.
-    - [moment.js](https://momentjs.com) - Parse, validate, manipulate, and display dates and times in JavaScript.

 ## Getting Started
 #### Clone the project